🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 The complexity of your projects is essential because, most of the time, it’s correlated with the complexity of the software you will use.
 And trust me, it’s very frustrating to use complex software for simple projects or vice versa.

-If your company is already making organizational changes, you might as well propose the implementation of a project management software that reflects more streamlined processes.
+If your company is already making organizational changes, or if it’s shifting towards client involvement or customer engagement, you might as well propose the implementation of a project management software with client portal that reflects a more streamlined system and processes.

 2. Create a list of problems and needs